fbef0102/Game-Private_Plugin/Plugin_插件/Versus_對抗模式/versusbosses_ifier/readme.md

 			Witch spawn: 70%
 			```
 		* Spawn only one tank and one witch each round
+	* Does not affect boss static spawn by map, for example: C6M1/C13M2/C7M1
 	* 🟥 Please write down the following official cvars in ```cfg/server.cfg```
 		```php
 		// Adjust tank spawns: 100% chance on every map (0.00 ~ 1.00)